When it comes to finding ways to make extra money Australia really is the lucky country.

 I was earning AUD and spending Mexican pesos which gave me a taste of geographic arbitrage (when you earn a strong currency and spend a weaker one, more here)

-If you’re interested in becoming a VA, check out this list of tasks you can offer as a VA to get started.
+If you’re interested in becoming a VA, check out this monster guide to getting started as a VA.